Julia de los Rios (MBACP)

 Training as a counsellor seemed the natural step in a career that always had people at its centre.
 I trained to Postgraduate Level at Leeds Beckett University, obtaining a distinction in Counselling and Psychotherapy (PG Dip).
 I have an additional qualification in Counselling Children and Young People.

-As well as running my private practice I work with several counselling organisations;
+As well as running my private practice I work or have worked with with several counselling organisations;

 - Place2Be – counselling young people at secondary school in Leeds.